Olympic Games, Melbourne, 1956 – Marathon

 This time was exactly 10 seconds faster than when Roger Bannister first broke the 4 minute barrier 21 years earlier.

 Source: The Milers Cordner Nelson and Robert Quercetani.

 Olympic Games, Tokyo, 1964 – Marathon

 The 1964 Olympic marathon in Tokyo proved to be a triumph for the Ethiopian, Abebe Bikila.
-Four years earlier in Rome, running in bare feet, he pulled away from the Moroccan Rhadi in the last kilometer to win in a new world record of 2:15:16.2.
-Bikila a member of Emperor Haile Selassie’s bodyguard was far from confident going into the 1964 final, as he had an appendix removed only two months earlier.
+Four years earlier in Rome, running in bare feet, he pulled away from the Moroccan Rhadi in the last kilometre to win in a new world record of 2:15:16.2.
+Bikila, a member of Emperor Haile Selassie’s bodyguard was far from confident going into the 1964 final, as he had an appendix removed only two months earlier.

 Once again, as in Rome, Bikila had set a new world record of 2:12:11.2 and beaten the field by over four minutes.
 This was one of the biggest winning margins, by percentage comparison in any event in Olympic history.

 Source: The Olympics Ron Pickering and Norman Harris.

 The 10,000m Olympic final in Melbourne in 1956, rates as one of the greatest races over this distance in history.
 Primarily this was down to two hard, fiercely trained, obstinate men, Vladimir Kuts of the USSR and Gordon Pirie of Great Britain.